 The Art - Photography

-I never took any photos of Billie, just as I didn't take photos of the homeless, though they were up and down the sidewalks, some familiar faces around for years, and a number would spend the day across the street from the building.
-Going and coming meant seeing always dozens of homeless.
+I never took any photos of Billie, just as I didn't take photos of the other homeless, though they were ever present.
 I felt it important to not use their faces and hard times for photo opportunities.
-If I chronicled their homelessness, it would have been of no benefit to them and only exploitative.
-I was sometimes out photographing the area and I didn't want them discomfited or agitated by my camera, so I never turned it in their direction.
-Therefore, I only have one photo that I ever took of any of the homeless, that one not of any individuals but outside the shelter, though we were close neighbors for 13 years.
+If I chronicled their lives on the streets, it would have been of no benefit to them.
+I was sometimes out photographing the area and I also didn't want them discomfited or agitated by my camera, so I never turned it in their direction.
+One could argue that I was instead not photographing what was actually there, and thus hiding the fact of homelessness and its impact--and I understand that there are people who remain not fully cognizant of homelessness, who aren't daily around it--but I would have felt I was invading their home, what little privacy they had left to them on the street.
+Therefore, though we were close neighbors, I only have one photo that gave a glimpse of any of the homeless, that one not of any individuals but outside the nearby homeless shelter.

 I did however take a couple of photos of Billie's chair, during the time when he was still using it regularly.
 He would often leave something on the chair, such as a towel or a shirt, as if that item was his way of claiming that space.
 But it didn't feel like possessing so much as like a reassuring anchor.
 And no one used that chair ever except for Billie.

 The Peachtree-Pine Street shelter was closed in 2017, about the time we moved out of the area, driven out by gentrification that emptied our building so it would be refurbished as "luxury" apartments, and new construction of "luxury" apartments transformed the neighborhood entirely.